DaRandomCube/DaRandomCube/README.md

 age: 16

-DM request portal so you don't need to do a friend request: https://discord.gg/9s7B5kpUNU
+~~DM request portal so you don't need to do a friend request: https://discord.gg/9s7B5kpUNU~~

-discord username: `darandomcube`
+~~discord username: `darandomcube`~~

+won't be on discord, use telegram instead

-telegram account: t.me/anasTheSuperUserGuy
+telegram account: t.me/daRandomCube

 accepting friend requests **only from muslims**, dm is still open for all via the server link above